 Troubleshooting Tips

-- Verify device is Intune and Entra ID enrolled
+- the device is Intune enrolled

 Recommended Rollout Strategy

-- Start with a pilot group
+- deploy the Elevation settings policy to a pilot group

 FAQs